simonmichael/hledger/hledger-lib/doc/hledger_csv.5.m4.md

 If the CSV includes a running balance, you can assign that to the `balance` pseudo field;
 whenever the running balance value is non-empty, it will be [asserted](/journal.html#balance-assertions) as the balance after the `account1` posting.

+## Reading multiple CSV files

+You can read multiple CSV files at once using multiple `-f` arguments on the command line, and hledger will look for a correspondingly-named rules file for each.
+Note if you use the `--rules-file` option, this one rules file will be used for all the CSV files being read.